 This project is for the replacement of the Energy Storage System (ESS) on the hybrid electric buses.
 The ESS has an expected life of 7 to 10 years.
 The ESS is essential to the operation of the hybrid electric buses to provide electrical power to drive wheels.
 DTPW has 138 hybrid electric buses that were purchased between 2009 and 2017.
+The original scope was to replace the hybrid battery and components for 71 out of 117 articulated hybrid buses.
 This project is funded to replace 71 ESSs.
 Seventy (70) ESSs have been replaced on hybrid electric buses.
 The ESS replacements for the remaining 68 buses will be performed utilizing DTPW in-house technicians as well as vendors on a as needed bases.
+Since the original scope, DTPW purchased an additional 21 buses.
+The additional buses plus the remaining 47 buses required a revision to the project and was approved to resume in FY2024.